Customer care

 Are you medically dependent on electricity?

-To chat with our Customer Team about your medical dependency, fill in the form on our Contact Us page or phone us on 0800 435 425 and we'll talk you through the process.
+If you have any questions about medical dependency or the form above, fill in the form on our Contact Us page or phone us on 0800 435 425 and we'll guide you through it.

 You can find more helpful info for Medically Dependent customers in our blog here.